Get our latest essays, archival selections, reading lists, and exclusive content delivered straight to your inbox.

 “We are farmers together,” declares one of the three drawings.
 “Happy farmers,” adds another.
 Coincidentally, one of the royally pardoned prisoners enrolled in this two-week rehabilitation program is a thirty-five-year-old single mother of two who served five years and seven months for a lèse-majesté conviction over seven Facebook posts by an account she says was not hers.
 She was originally sentenced to fifty-six years for seven counts of the violation, but the figure dropped to half that due to a confession she made under duress.
 Because of her “excellent” behavior as an inmate, she has been granted a royal pardon.
 Mercy here is a cheap yet costly kind of exchange: first you give me a confession to a crime you may not have committed against my father, then I’ll reduce your sentence.
 And before you leave these prison walls, you’ll be taught how to be a farmer so you’ll be happy and less likely to re-offend.
 You’re welcome.

 Leaders are careful to frame their demands in terms of monarchical reform rather than anti-monarchical revolution.
-But in effect the two are joined in an ultimatum to the king: either you rehabilitate yourself, or your entire establishment will fall out of the people’s good graces forever.
+But in effect the two are joined in an ultimatum to the king.

 But fewer and fewer Thai people feel thankful, or even the urge to feign thankfulness.
 Though the movement’s core leaders are careful to frame their demands in terms of monarchical reform rather than anti-monarchical revolution, in effect the two are joined in the ultimatum to the king: either you rehabilitate yourself, Your Majesty, or your entire establishment will fall out of the people’s good graces forever.
 As Thomas Paine wrote in Common Sense, the 1776 pamphlet currently circulating in Thai translation: “in absolute governments the King is law, but in free countries the law ought to be King, and there ought to be no other.”
 Thailand, which in one sense means “the land of the free,” will sooner rather than later have to reckon with itself as a Kingdom.
 Is it really possible, as Hegel believed, for our Oriental despotism—where only One is free—to evolve into a true monarchy in which All are free?
 In the young masses’ rallying cry of #ให้มันจบที่รุ่นเรา (“let it end in our generation”) there is a sense—this is the last straw—the English doesn’t quite capture.
 Whatever “it” is, protesters are not simply “letting” it end at whatever time it wishes.
 The fearful wait-and-see attitude toward the new reign that pervaded Thailand in the aftermath of Bhumibol’s death four years ago has been superseded by a decisive impatience: we’re sick of waiting; we’ve seen enough; let’s get it over with now.